XiYe20/NPVP/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ....

 #### KITTI
-Download the raw data (synced+rectified) from KITTI official website.
-Center crop and resize to be the resolution of 128X128.
+Please download the raw data (synced+rectified) from KITTI official website.
+Center crop and resize all the frames to the resolution of 128X128.
-Store all the frames as follows:
+Save all the frames as follows:

 /KITTI \
   &nbsp;&nbsp;&nbsp;&nbsp; 2011_09_26_drive_0001_sync/ \